What the heck are winged beans? Glad you asked, but you can use green beans too in this lovely, coconutty, creamy Thai salad that is dairy-free.

 Other Coconut Cream Recipes

 As we know, once you’ve opened that can of coconut cream, it must be used fairly quickly, probably within a week.
-Here are other recipes that use coconut cream:
+You can also use coconut cream for Thai Black Rice Pudding: the Superfood you’re not eating.

 Other Easy Salad Recipes